New Research into the Impact of Rescue Work on Mental and Physical Health

 -

 RSPCA branches across Australia, such as RSPCA Queensland Pets In Crisis and RSPCA NSW Outreach programs.
-NOTE: Check with your local Animal Welfare League or RSPCA branch to see if they provide outreach support services.
+Note: Check with your local Animal Welfare League or RSPCA branch to see if they provide outreach support services.

 -

-Pets of the Homeless is a Victorian organisation providing pet meals through human food bank partners and emergency boarding for pet owners experiencing a crisis (NOTE: The client must have a case manager or support worker to access this program).
+Pets of the Homeless is a Victorian organisation providing pet meals through human food bank partners and emergency boarding for pet owners experiencing a crisis.
+Note: The client must have a case manager or support worker to access this program.

 -